darthsebulba04/homeassistant/README.md

 ## Notable Features

 ### Away
 Alerts when away if motion is detected inside.
+Also turns off all lights and sets thermostat in "away" mode.

+### Backup
+Automatically create snapshot each night for backup purposes.

 ### Sleep
 Internal control for when sleeping so things don't happen in the middle of the night that aren't supposed to.